Guide To Deed Restricted Communities

 The most obvious restriction has to do with limitations on being able to do what you want to do with your property.
 Ideally, you know what those restrictions are well in advance, but if you don’t find out about a deed restriction until the title search, any surprises could dissuade you from getting the property that you would have loved if it weren’t for a particular HOA restriction on the height of hedges, for example.

 The second hurdle has to do with financing.
 If deed restrictions place any limits on who you can sell the property to, you may find that you have a hard time getting a mortgage.
-The reasoning behind this is that in the event you struggle making payments, a deed restriction could cause headaches.
+The reasoning behind this is that in the event you struggle to make payments, a deed restriction could cause headaches.
 If you do end up defaulting, the mortgage lender has to sell the house.
 They won’t want any restrictions on who can move in.

 - Anything related to title transfer limits may affect a mortgage lender’s decision.

 - Properties located on a Hawaiian Homeland development might be rejected for funding by lenders.

-- Properties requiring you to belong to a specific religious order
+- Properties requiring you to belong to a specific religious order could be ineligible.